 International Student Application for Undergraduate Admission

-An international student is one who is not a U.S. national, a U.S. permanent resident, a permanent resident of the Northern Mariana Islands, or a permanent resident of the Trust Territory of the Pacific Islands.
+An international student is one who is not a U.S. national, a U.S. permanent resident, a permanent resident of the Northern Mariana Islands or a permanent resident of the Trust Territory of the Pacific Islands and is planning to attend The College of St. Scholastica on an F-1 Visa.

 International Application Deadlines

-All application materials must be received by the following dates (for all applicants except those from Canada or transferring from another college or university in the United States):
+All application materials must be received by the following dates (for all applicants except those from Canada or current F-1 Visa holders):

 - Fall semester – July 15

-Applicants must have completed a college preparatory program in secondary school.
+Applicants must have completed a secondary school.
 This program should include coursework in the humanities, laboratory sciences, mathematics, social sciences, and history.
-Applicants must have ranked in the top one-third of their secondary school class.

 All applicants for admission must demonstrate their ability to participate in college courses where English is the language of instruction by achieving acceptable scores on one of the following exams (dated within two years of application):